survivejs/webpack-book/manuscript/advanced_techniques/03_authoring_packages.md

 ## Package Authoring Techniques

 There are a couple of package authoring related techniques that are good to know.
-You can set up Webpack to generate a UMD build.
+You can set up webpack to generate a UMD build.
 You can also exclude certain dependencies out of your bundle.

 To make it easier to consume your packages, you can also generate a Node.js friendly versions.
 This technique can be improved further by setting up a script to generate a Node.js friendly version.

 ### Setting Up UMD

-Allowing Webpack to output your bundle in the UMD format is simple.
+Allowing webpack to output your bundle in the UMD format is simple.
 Webpack allows you to control the output format using [output.libraryTarget](https://webpack.js.org/configuration/output/#output-librarytarget) field.
 It defaults to `var`.
 This means it will set your bundle to a variable defined using the `output.library` field.

 There are other options too, but the one we are interested in is `output.libraryTarget: 'umd'`.
 Consider the example below: